Mauritia flexuosa

 Mauritia flexuosa, known as the moriche palm, ité palm, ita, buriti, muriti, miriti (Brazil), canangucho (Colombia), morete or acho (Ecuador), palma real (Bolivia), or aguaje (Peru), is a palm tree.
 It grows in and near swamps and other wet areas in tropical South America.

 Mauritia flexuosa can reach up to 35 m in height.
 Henderson and McBride both give a height of 50 m.
 The trunk can be up to 70 cm diameter at breast height The large leaves form a rounded crown.
 The tree produces Pneumatophores which can develop as much as 30 m from the trunk. suggesting a very extensive root system.
 The flowers are yellowish and appear from December to April.
 The fruit, which grows from December to June, is a chestnut color and is covered with shiny scales.
 The yellow flesh covers a hard, oval nut.
 The seeds float, and this is the means by which the palm tree propagates.
 In natural populations, the tree reaches very high densities.

 Distribution

 Mauritia flexuosa is found in the wild in South America in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, Trinidad, and Venezuela.

 Fruit

 The fruit, which is an orange-brown and covered with neat rows of scales, are consumed by catfish during the annual floods and then deposited sometimes at a considerable distance from the mother plant.
-When the waters reside, the seeds germinate.
+When the waters recede, the seeds germinate.